OHI-Norway/nor-prep/prep/small_sc_fisheries/README.md

 # SMALL SCALE FISHERIES GOAL

-This goal measures the status of the small scale fishereis and the access to small scale fisheries in the coastal communities of Norther Norway.
+This goal measures the status of the small scale fishereis and the access to small scale fisheries in the coastal communities of Northern-Norway.

 **Data sources**